 - Official domain weights are 30% secure architectures, 26% resilient architectures, 24% high-performing architectures, and 20% cost-optimized architectures.

-- Third-party pass-rate rows remain debunking context only; they are not RoleMath pass-rate facts.
+- Third-party pass-rate rows remain debunking context only; they are not facts about the exam.

 - BLS pay/outlook figures are occupation context for the mapped cloud role family, not AWS SAA outcomes.

-- Employer-language samples and AI-impact data are useful for planning projects, not for claiming market demand or job-loss forecasts.
+- AI-impact data is useful for planning projects, not for claiming market demand or job-loss forecasts.

 The short answer

 AWS does not publish a public AWS Solutions Architect Associate candidate pass-rate percentage in the reviewed official pages.
-AWS does publish something different: a scaled passing score.
-For SAA-C03, the exam guide says scores are reported from 100 to 1,000 and the minimum passing score is 720.
+It publishes a scaled passing score instead.
+The Official AWS exam facts section below lays out the score scale and the minimum passing score.

 Official AWS exam facts